developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 ## Snapshot Module

+Captures device information and system statistics at specified intervals to determine the health and behavior of device resources over a period of time.
+Outputs a single text file containing collected metrics for selected parameters for each specified interval.

+???

+With the exception of the number and type of parameters collected, how is this diff from Resources module?

+Why "snapshot"?

+What's a system "fingerprint" ?

+ORIG:
-The snapshot Module collects detailed devices statistics on an interval to see detailed device information.
+Collects detailed device statistics on an interval to see detailed device information.

-Snapshot will create one txt file per-data collection set.
-This file will contain the output off all enabled data selections in the order they appear.
-The file will have a header contianing the current system fingerprint and time.
-Each section of the file will heave a tag and the current header.
+Snapshot will create one text file per data collection set.
+This `.txt` file will contain the output of all enabled data selections in the order they appear.

+The file will have a header containing the current system fingerprint and time.
+Each section of the file will have a tag and the current header.

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0